Top sugar swaps for your family

 6. Check the label

-Most products have 'traffic light' labels, usually on the front of the pack.
+Many shop-bought food products have 'traffic light' labels, usually on the front of the pack.
 Choose greens and ambers, and cut down on reds.
-You can also look out for the 'Good Choice' badge in store, which will help you find healthier choices.

 7. Watch out for the puddings

-Chocolate pudding pots can have up to 5 sugar cubes in one serving.
-Swap these for tinned fruit (in juice), lower-sugar yogurts, lower-sugar custards or sugar-free jelly.
+Chocolate pudding pots can have up to five sugar cubes in one serving.
+Swap these for tinned fruit (in juice), plain yogurt with fruit or sugar-free jelly.

 8. Get inspired